 Read this before proceeding:

-*I’ve read a ton of other blogs on this subject, and most agree that unless you want the permanent marker to be “permanent” on the plate, you will need to use an oil-based marker.
+*I’ve read many other blogs on this subject, and most agree that you will need to use an oil-based marker unless you want the permanent marker to be “permanent” on the plate.
 I used both on this plate, and even after washing it in the dishwasher, it didn’t rub off, but it did fade a bit.
 This recipe plate is meant for decoration only, but if you must wash it, wash it by hand in cool water with mild soap.
 That’s my recommendation.

 Lay Out Your Recipe On Paper First

-1. Lay your recipe out on paper first to get an idea of how much space it will take on the plate.
-I created a word document and printed it off.
+- Lay your recipe on paper first to understand how much space it will take on the plate.
+I created a Word document and printed it off.
 This will help you know the size of the lettering.
-If the recipe is long and detailed, you may need to use a large platter.
-You can only write so small with a sharpie marker.
+You may need a large platter if the recipe is long and detailed.
+You can only write so small with a Sharpie marker.
 Use the fine point for writing.

-2. Make sure the plate is clean before you start.
-Use rubbing alcohol to remove any oils from the plate and allow it to completely dry.
-This won’t take long as the alcohol evaporates quickly.
+- Before you start, ensure the plate is clean and oil-free (no fingerprints).
+Rub alcohol with a soft, clean cloth on the plate to remove oil and allow it to dry completely.
+This won’t take long, as the alcohol evaporates quickly.

-3. Don’t obsess over your handwriting.
-I’d like to tell you that my script is amazing… but after 33 years of nurses’ notes, well let’s just say that mine resembles that of a doctor’s penmanship.
+- Don’t obsess over your handwriting.
+I want to tell you that my script is amazing, but after 33 years of nurses’ notes, let’s just say that mine resembles that of a doctor’s penmanship.
 That’s why I print. 🙂

 My Grandma’s recipes?
 Most of them were barely legible as they were scribbled on random pieces of paper.
 They are precious to me, and I know your loved ones will feel the same about yours no matter how you write.